Jharkhand movement: Early historical roots (pre–1940s): Tribal associations and demands

-In the early 20th century, educated tribal leaders and Christian missionaries began organizing social reform initiatives and political associations to address tribal concerns.
+The demand for a separate tribal province goes back to the early 20th century, when educated tribal leaders and Christian missionaries began organizing social reform initiatives and political associations to address tribal concerns.
 One of the earliest such organizations was the Chotanagpur Unnati Samaj, which advocated for tribal rights and social development.
 In 1928, a delegation from the Chotanagpur Unnati Samaj submitted a memorandum to the Simon Commission, advocating the creation of a separate province for the Jharkhand region.